tsweet77/intention-repeater-android/README.md

 - Simple and intuitive user interface
 - No internet connection required, except for launching website or forum

-To install the Intention Repeater Android App: https://android.intentionrepeater.com
+To install the Intention Repeater Android App from the Google Play Store: https://android.intentionrepeater.com

 If you can't access the Google Play Store and need the apk: https://github.com/tsweet77/intention-repeater-android/tree/main/IntentionRepeater/app/release